Pineapple Chipotle Salsa

 This post may contain affiliate links.

-Pineapple Chipotle Salsa – A sweet and spicy salsa with a lovely smokiness from pineapple, tomatillo, onion, and garlic that are blistered under broiler and then blended with chipotle peppers!
+Sweet and Spicy Chipotle Salsa — A sweet and spicy salsa with a lovely smokiness from pineapple, tomatillo, onion, and garlic that are blistered under broiler and then blended with chipotle peppers!
 PERFECT over tacos, with chips, or as a great addition to any Mexican-inspired meal!

-Pineapple Chipotle Salsa Recipe
+Easy Chipotle Tomatillo Salsa Recipe

 Between the natural smokiness in the chipotle peppers and then broiling the ingredients, the salsa is also somewhat smoky-tasting.